Using Turnitin.com in ICS

 Turnitin.com's original model is that individual students submit their own work to Turnitin.com.
 The problem with this, besides having to teach students how to use the system and dealing with their difficulties, is that a student could easily submit a plagiarized version to the instructor for grading and a different, non-plagiarized version to Turnitin.com.
 Some instructors may be willing to live with this, or to grade students' work directly from their Turnitin.com submissions; if so, that course of action is available.

 But the better way to handle this is to have students make a single electronic submission using the Checkmate system in ICS (checkmate.ics.uci.edu).
-Those submissions can be downloaded and viewed or printed for grading; they can also be collected and submitted in a batch to Turnitin.com (which we will handle for you).
-To set up your course to use Checkmate, get in touch with David Kay.
+Those submissions can be downloaded and viewed or printed for grading; they can also be collected and submitted in a batch to Turnitin.com.

 Review the Turnitin.com similarity reports